-Youngsters can start a lifelong journey of dance appreciation in our Creative Dance for Children classes.
+Youngsters can start a lifelong journey of dance appreciation in our Children's Dance classes.
 The special workshop Dance for People with Parkinson's, created in partnership with Krannert Center, focuses on balance, flexibility, strength, and the warmth of communal dance.
 Choreographers and dancers take their expertise to the Osher Lifelong Learning Institute for lectures that help enhance the experience of attending dance performances.
 And every summer teenagers immerse in our weeklong High School Dance Intensive and energize the Dance at Illinois faculty and Chicago guest artists with their fresh perspectives.

 "My time at Dance at Illinois brought out my curiosity and led me to try things beyond my instinctual interests."